Classic Chocolate Mousse

 Instructions

 • Whip 16 oz heavy cream to soft peak and set in the refrigerator while you prepare the other ingredients.
 Melt 10 oz semi-sweet chocolate and set aside.
+You want the chocolate to cool slightly but remaining a little warmer than body temp.

-• Move the bowl to the mixer (or use a hand mixer) and whisk until the yolks are completely cooled and have lightened in color and texture.
-Whisk the melted chocolate into the yolk mixture.
-If the mixture is still warm, wait for it to cool completely then fold the whipped cream into the chocolate base.
+• Move the bowl to the mixer (or use a hand mixer) and whisk until the yolks are barely cooled and have lightened in color and texture.
+If the chocolate is quite cool, microwave briefly so it's slightly warmer than body temp.
+Both the yolks and the chocolate should be slightly warmer than body temp.

 • Pipe or spoon into serving glasses while the mousse is still soft.
 Refrigerate until set.
 Serve with a dollop of whipped cream and some chocolate shavings or fresh berries.